Recycling computers and parts is a great way to make money recycling stuff that would otherwise flood the landfills.

-If you only have one computer, or don’t have all the parts to build a new PC, you can, of course, buy that part separately from the store and use it along with the rest of the parts you’ve gathered from the broken PC’s to build a new one.
+If you only have one computer or don’t have all the parts to build a new PC, you can buy that part separately from the store.

-And to make sure you don’t overpay, you can use a pricing search engine to compare like Pricewatch.com to compare prices and find the best deal.
+And to make sure you don’t overpay, you can use a pricing search engine like Pricewatch.com.

-Another way to make money from old and unused computers is to take out the functioning hardware and selling them individually.
+Another way to make money from old and unused computers is to take out the functioning hardware so you can sell ’em individually.

 A lot of people build their own computers these days, and as it is so often, there are always parts that hard to find.

-As you recycling and collect more and more computers, you’re going to have an increasing number of parts that you can’t match with other parts to build a new one.
+As you recycle and collect more computers, you’re going to have an increasing number of parts that you can’t match with other parts to build a new one.

 Your best option would be to sell those parts to people who need them.